 First, let's clarify what vertical slice architecture means.
-Vertical slice is an architectural pattern which organizes your code by feature instead of organizing by technical concerns.
+A vertical slice is an architectural pattern that organizes your code by feature instead of organizing by technical concerns.
 For example, you can have different features for creating an admin user account versus a normal user account.
 Or you could have different features for checking if something has been created versus an existing item.
 This method helps keep track of exactly what your application does for a particular use case within the application.

 We can start simple (Transaction Script) and simply refactor to the patterns that emerge from code smells we see in the business logic.

 Most applications start simple but they tend to change and evolve.
 Because of this, I wanted to create a simpler project template that showcases the Vertical Slice Architecture approach.